Film or TV Deal? What Book Authors Need to Know

 But the deal does indirectly help the sales of the book, help the book's and the author's profile.

 For example, here at the Curtis Brown, the minute a film or TV sale is recorded, I let Jonathan Lyons know.
 He oversees our foreign rights department, and he wants to get the news immediately because foreign publishers love to hear that about a book.
-Selling the film rights increases the chances of a book—that might not have been picked up otherwise— get picked up in a foreign translation deal.
+Selling the film rights increases the chances of a book—that might not have been picked up otherwise—getting picked up in a foreign translation deal.

-Say a director approaches an author about optioning his or her work — what would you tell him or her?
+VP: Say a director approaches an author about optioning his or her work.
+What would you tell him or her?

-Well, for my own Curtis Brown clients, I only option material to experienced producers—producers who have had experience either as an executive working for a company acquiring material or as a producer who develops product and sells it to the studios and the networks.
+HF: Well, for my own Curtis Brown clients, I only option material to experienced producers—producers who have had experience either as an executive working for a company acquiring material or as a producer who develops product and sells it to the studios and the networks.

-You don't hear about anything until twelve or eighteen months later when they tell you that the project is moving ahead or they've decided to drop it.
+You don't hear about anything until 12 or 18 months later when they tell you that the project is moving ahead or they've decided to drop it.

-Say you strike a deal for the dramatic performance rights.
+VP: Say you strike a deal for the dramatic performance rights.
 How long between the deal and seeing the book adapted on stage or screen?
-That is, how long until the author becomes TV or film — ahem — "famous"?
+That is, how long until the author becomes TV or film, ahem, "famous"?